Home

 Editor’s Pick

-🔥 DeFi News: Hyperliquid, Aave V4, Stablecoins and RWAs Lead the Market
+🔥 DeFi News: Hyperliquid, Aave V4, Stablecoins and MiCA Reshape the Market

-The latest DeFi News is no longer only about token prices, yield farming or speculative governance tokens.
-In 2026, decentralized finance is increasingly judged by trading volume, liquidity depth, protocol revenue, risk management, stablecoin flows, tokenized assets and regulatory resilience.
+The latest DeFi news is no longer only about token prices, yield farming or speculative governance tokens.
+In 2026, decentralized finance is increasingly judged by trading volume, liquidity depth, protocol revenue, stablecoin flows, regulatory resilience and security.

 Hyperliquid remains one of the strongest examples of this shift.
-The platform continues to dominate the perpetual DEX narrative, with roughly $245 billion in 30-day perpetual volume and around $9–10 billion in open interest.
+The platform continues to dominate the perpetual DEX narrative, with roughly $250 billion in 30-day perpetual volume, around $9.3 billion in open interest and more than $4.7 trillion in cumulative perpetual volume.
 This confirms that on-chain derivatives are no longer a niche experiment.
-They are becoming one of the most active segments of decentralized finance.
+They are now one of the most active segments of decentralized finance.

-Stablecoins remain at the heart of DeFi News.
-Total stablecoin supply is still close to the $315 billion zone, with USDT and USDC remaining the dominant digital dollar rails.
-Even after a small short-term contraction, stablecoins continue to act as the main liquidity layer for trading, lending, payments, tokenization and cross-border settlement.
+Stablecoins remain at the heart of decentralized finance news.
+Total stablecoin market capitalization is now around the $317–318 billion zone, with USDT close to $185 billion and USDC close to $74 billion.
+Even after short-term contractions, stablecoins remain the main liquidity layer for trading, lending, payments, tokenization and cross-border settlement.

-👉 For DeFi investors, this is the key market signal: the next phase of decentralized finance is being shaped by protocols that generate real activity, manage risk and connect crypto markets with broader financial infrastructure.
+👉 For DeFi investors, this is the key market signal: the next phase of decentralized finance is being shaped by protocols that generate real activity, manage risk, survive regulatory pressure and connect crypto markets with broader financial infrastructure.

 Security Watch